New York Estate Planning Attorney

 Estate planning is the arrangement for the orderly transfer of your assets after your death.
 The ideal estate plan created by an experienced estate planning lawyer will minimize taxes and expenses and will avoid the probate process altogether to make sure that the assets reach intended heirs as soon as possible.

 Some mistakenly believe that an “estate plan” is a single document with a standardized format drawn up by an attorney.
 It’s not.
 An estate plan is a highly individualized set of documents created by an experienced trust and estate lawyer based on your unique situation and circumstances.

 Other common misconceptions are that estate plans are only for the wealthy or those in their later years of life.
 This is also a false assumption.
 Who can define “wealthy” and who can predict when his or her last year of life will occur?

 The Law Office of Inna Fershteyn understands that estate planning is personal.
-Our Brooklyn estate planning attorneys have worked with New Yorkers for almost twenty years.
-We will work diligently to ensure that individual concerns are carefully addressed and goals are met.
+The best trust and estate lawyers in New York will work diligently to ensure that individual concerns are carefully addressed and goals are met.
 With our extensive knowledge of trust and estate work, we will work with you to develop a comprehensive estate plan and offer knowledgeable guidance that will give you peace of mind as well as secure your family’s future.

 ESTATE PLANNING ARTICLES